Career Detail

 • Ability to work with mathematical concepts such as probability and statistical inference and fundamentals of plane and solid geometry and trigonometry.
 Ability to apply concepts such as fractions, percentages, ratios, and proportions to practical situations.

-• Ability to define problems, collect data, establish facts, and draw valid conclusions.
+• Ability to define problems, collect data, establish facts, and draw valid conslusions.
 Ability to interpret an extensive variety of technical instructions in mathematical or diagram form.

 Education: